XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 [3.0 Features.](https://gamepress.gg/girlsfrontline/300-client-update-new-features)

-### How do I use Landmine?

-> Stand on a node.
-Lay it down on an adjacent empty node.
-It activates the moment an enemy steps on it.
-Don't retreat the mine layer or you'll lose the mine.

 ### Can I get limited event dolls during rescue events using autobattles?

 > "These T-Dolls are obtainable through Auto-Battles as well."
 Hmm...
 I wonder.
 Note however that 1 auto-battle is equivalent to 1 roll for the doll.